horskyyaron/blog_v3/content/posts/articles-ideas.md

 * [ ] building a database
 * [ ] document the building of lazymux
 * [ ] vertical dev vs horizontal (adapter then thin layer or each component first)
+* [ ] devlog - where should the data live? list one tab affetcs the other